OrsonMM/Blast-score-ratio-for-genomics/README.md

-# Like Blast Score Ratio
+# Like Blast Score Ratio (BSR)
 # Find_Genomic_Islands for Vibrio parahaemolyticus

 These script find genomic islands (GIs) that may play a role in the emergence and pathogenesis of pandemic strains.
 Predicted Genes with prodigal in draft assembly genomes and return a Matrix.tab with Blast score ratio for each gene in your draft genome.

+The concept of the BSR you can review these paper (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC545078/)

 Usage: